BACKGROUND

 17.1 All Intellectual Property Rights in or arising out of or in connection with the Services (other than Intellectual Property Rights in any Learner Materials) shall be owned by the Supplier.

-17.2 The Supplier grants to the Learner, or shall procure the direct grant to the Learner of, a fully paid-up, worldwide, non-exclusive, royalty-free licence during the term of the Contract, to copy the Materials (excluding materials provided by the Client) for the purpose of receiving and using the Services for the period of the Contract only.
+17.2 The Supplier grants to the Learner, or shall procure the direct grant to the Learner of, a fully paid-up, worldwide, non-exclusive, royalty-free licence during the term of the Contract, to copy the Materials (excluding materials provided by the Customer or the Learner) for the purpose of receiving and using the Services for the period of the Contract only.

-17.3 The Client shall not sub-license, assign or otherwise transfer the rights granted in Clause 19.2
+17.3 The Customer shall not sub-license, assign or otherwise transfer the rights granted in clause 17.2.

 18.1.
 This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the laws of England.